mediachain/mediachain/docs/kittengrad.md

 reject an operation as temporarily unavailable.
 The client is expected to backoff and retry with a randomized exponential backoff or similar mechanism.

-The transactor will see through the completion of accepted transaction at a best effort basis, which in the absence of transactor failure should result in the eventual commit of an accepted transaction.
+The transactor will see through the completion of accepted transactions on a best effort basis, which in the absence of transactor failure should result in the eventual commit of an accepted transaction.
 The client may wait to confirm a transaction through a streamed block,